Skip to product information

 SKU:IBTF

 Symptoms like bloating, abdominal cramps, gas, or diarrhoea after eating fruit or fructose-containing foods may indicate fructose malabsorption.
-The Fructose Intolerance Breath Test measures hydrogen and methane levels in the breath after consuming a fructose solution, helping to confirm whether the body struggles to properly absorb this sugar.
+The Fructose Intolerance Breath Test measures hydrogen and methane levels in the breath after consuming a fructose solution, helping to confirm whether the body struggles to absorb this sugar properly.

 Fructose malabsorption is a common yet underdiagnosed cause of digestive discomfort.
 Identifying intolerance allows individuals to make targeted dietary changes, reducing symptoms and improving quality of life.
 This test provides clarity by detecting fermentation in the gut linked to poor fructose absorption.